 Do you assign homework?

 No. There are so many ways to engage with and practice language at home, and we’re happy to help you develop a strategy to keep up the learning at home, but we do not assign homework.

 How can we supplement the language learning at home?

 Showing interest in your child’s language learning is the best way you can support them.
 Being motivated is one of the keys to language learning.
 Even if you don’t speak the language, you can read books together or watch movies together that are set in the target culture.
 You can also visit restaurants—or even plan future travel.
-For classes offered in our centers, you can also look over the handouts that your child brings home and do the optional activities together.
+You can look over the coursebook that your child brings home at the end of the unit and do the activities together.
+Using our unit storybooks is another good way to reinforce the language.
 If you speak the language, it’s fantastic to practice together.
 The more exposure and practice a student has with the language, the more progress they will make.